LorenzoPecorari/iot_project/code/helper/README.md

 The fan is controlled through the previously described component and its capable to (virtually!) decrease or increase the temperature.
 Differently from some others fans, it has no possibility to change the speed of the fan due to lack of third pin.

 #### NTC Thermistor ####
 Component that belongs to family of semiconductors that changes its internal resistance with different values of temperature.
-For this project, it covers a relevant role because of it allows to detecte if is needed to activate the conditioner for restoring the temperature of the room to acceptable level.
+For this project, it covers a relevant role because of it allows to detect if is needed to activate the conditioner for restoring the temperature of the room to acceptable level.
 Also for this sensor, it is used an analog signal for getting data.
 The formulas for getting the value of temperature are the following:

 <img src="./images/thermistor_resistence.png">